 Too much is no good!

-While it is usually a good idea to make the most use of that 500-character limit, it is important not to tag endlessly with clickbait-like keywords in hopes for a few more views.
+While it is usually a good idea to make the most use of that 500-character limit, it is important not to tag endlessly with clickbait-like keywords in hopes for a few more views – it’s better to just buy views on youtube if you need them quickly anyway.
 It really does not work in a long term.
 We should also keep in mind to put the most relevant and important tags first, as those are prioritized by YouTube’s search engine.

 For example, let’s say we recorded a video of our son playing football for his school in a state tournament and want to upload it to YouTube.
 Generic tags should include: “sport”, “competition”, “school”, “teenager”, “game” and possibly some others referring to the type of video, like “entertainment” for YouTube Category purposes.
 For specific tags, we would be looking for things like “football”, “school name”, “state”, “competition name” and more detailed location.